-Score 1 Score 2 Score 3 The nominee has a record that illustrates an exposure to NARST mission-related content and issues.
+Item #1: Graduate Student Record with respect to NARST's mission Score 1 Score 2 Score 3 The nominee has a record that illustrates an exposure to NARST mission-related content and issues.
 The nominee has a record that illustrates an exposure to and understanding of NARST mission-related content and issues.
-Record is supported by sources The nominee has a record that illustrates an exposure to, understanding and application (e.g. publication, engagement) of NARST mission-related content and issues.
-Record is supported by sources (CV, transcript, advisor letter) (CV, transcript, advisor letter) Record is supported by sources (CV, transcript, advisor letter)
+The nominee has a record that illustrates an exposure to, understanding and application (e.g. publication, engagement) of NARST mission-related content Record is supported by sources (CV, transcript, advisor letter) Record is supported by sources (CV, transcript, advisor letter) and issues.
+Record is supported by sources (CV, transcript, advisor letter)